 The bile acid sequestrant, cholestyramine, has been shown to reduce major coronary events and CHD deaths.
 The bile acid sequestrants are effective in lowering LDL-C and raising HDL-C; they do not lower TG levels.
 They can be used in combination with statins.
 Patients generally have poor compliance to bile acid sequestrants because of the side effect profile.
 Colesevelam (WelChol) provides an alternative to cholestyramine and colestipol with a potential lower incidence of GI effects.
-Colesevelam (Welchol) is now approved for glycemic control in type 2 diabetes mellitus.
-Colesevelam (Welchol) only provides modest HbA1c reductions (-0.5 percent) and can provide an option in patients who are almost at HbA1c goal who also require lipid lowering.
+In patients with type 2 diabetes mellitus, colesevelam (WelChol) only provides modest HbA1c reductions (-0.5 percent) and can provide an option in patients who are almost at HbA1c goal who also require lipid lowering.